 '''

 chess.polyglot.open_reader(path)

-'''

 Creates a reader for the file at the given path.

-''' with open_reader("data/opening-books/performance.bin") as reader: entries = reader.qet_entries_for_position(board) '''
+with open_reader("data/opening-books/performance.bin") as reader:

+entries = reader.get_entries_for_position(board)

 class chess.polyglot.Entry

 An entry from a polyglot opening book.

 key

 The Zobrist hash of the position.

-raw move
+raw_move

 The raw binary representation of the move.
 Use the move() method to extract a move object from this.

-weight

 An integer value that can be used as the weight for this entry.

 learn

 Another integer value that can be used for extra information.

 move()

+Gets the move (as a Move object).

+class chess.polyglot.Reader(handle)

+A reader for a polyglot opening book opened in binary mode.
+The file has to be seekable.

+Provides methods to seek entries for specific positions but also ways to efficiently use the opening book like a

+# Get the number of entries

+len(reader)

+# Get the nth entry

+entry = reader[n]

+# Iteration

+for entry in reader:

+pass

+# Backwards iteration

+for entry in reversed (reader):

+pass

+seek_entry (offset, whence=0)

+Seek an entry by its index.

+Translated directly to a low level seek on the binary file. whence is equivalent.

+seek_position (position)

+Seek the first entry for the given position.

+Raises KeyError if there are no entries for the position.

+next raw()

+Reads the next raw entry as a tuple.

+'''

+Raises StopIteration at the EOF.

+next()